 AA values derived in the DOAS FOV again show very good correlation with the DOAS derived SO2 CDs on Day 2 (see Fig. 10).
-This time the calibration curves derived from the DOAS and the calibration cells show better agreement: they differ only by about ${5}$ 5.6% and the offset between the two calibration curves is only 3×10^{16} molec cm-2.
-The measurements show that the linear relationship between AA and SO2 CD holds true for up to 4×10^{18} molec cm-2 (approx. 1600 ppmm) in this case.
-Figure 11 shows the individual optical densities $au{A/B}$ for Filter A and Filter B. While the slope for au{Δ} is comparable to Day 1, the slope of $\tau{\rm B}$ is much steeper than on Day 1, i.e., there is less change of $\tau{\rm B}$ with changing SO2 CD, likely indicating a smaller aerosol load in the plume on this day.
+This time the calibration curves derived from the DOAS and the calibration cells show good agreement.
+The slope differs by only about 5.6%, well within the measurement uncertainty, and the offset between the two calibration curves is only 3×10^{16} molec cm-2 (12 ppmm).
+The measurements show that the linear relationship between AA and SO2 CD holds true for up to 4×10^{18} molec cm-2